sergeyen7/sergeyen7.github.io/index.md

 * Orders number: use single order or divide it to several orders.

-* Use additional orders?: if trade is profitable - use additional orders to increase position size.
+* Use additional orders: if trade is profitable - use additional orders to increase position size.

 * Cost %: If enabled "Use additional": Maximal position cost (size * entry) in percents of Equity.